ArtBlocks/artblocks-docs/creator-onboarding/curated-checklist.md

 1. Consider the overall economics of your project for a successful release.
 2. Artists can only have one active project at a time.
 3. As a note, we require artists to take a 6 month cooldown period between considerations for Curated projects.
-There is also a required 2 month cooldown period between Playground and Factory drops.
-The cooldown period begins when your project sells out (i.e. when minting is 100% complete).

 ## Charity Component